 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Divorce is challenging when it is just you and your spouse, but when children are involved it can take a divorce to a whole new level.
 Ideally, an uncontested divorce, which is where two partners agree on how most everything will be divided, is the best kind of divorce.
 Uncontested divorces are typically less contentious and the partners are understanding of each others’ feelings.
 This can be very helpful when dealing with coordinating the best plans for their children.
 Contested divorces, on the other hand, can be a different story.
 Contested divorces are expensive and can be emotionally exhausting.
 Unfortunately, this fallout often makes creating the best plan of visitation for children that much harder.

 Child custody, much like a divorce, benefits from an attorney helping guide you through the process.
-Child Custody Attorneys at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale are equipped with the education and resources to ensure that your child’s situation is cared for with the utmost care.
+Child custody attorney at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale is equipped with the education and resources to ensure that your child’s situation is cared for with the utmost care.
 We know that family is important and we want everyone leaving the situation feeling as if their voices are heard and satisfaction that a plan has been set to most benefit the child.

 How We Can Help You

 Our child custody lawyers at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale understand that divorces are challenging on multiple levels.
 From emotions to financing, our attorneys are ready to help you problem-solve regardless of how easy or hard the situation.
 The reason we can help you the best is that we understand how the courts think.